AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-10.md

 - Third row: Ikea Tradfri Zigbee Lights, again using zigbee2mqtt, ie the [MQTT integration](https://www.home-assistant.io/integrations/mqtt/)

 ##:sak-sak-logo: How to make it work in your own installation
-Except for the Air Visual integration, the others are generic temperature, humidity and pressure sensors, occupancy switch and light switches, so you can replace them with your own entities.
+Other than the Air Visual integration, the other generic ones are temperature, humidity, and pressure sensors, occupancy switches, and light switches, so you can replace them with your own entities.

 ###Required Home Assistant integrations
 The only integration you need are the `Airvisual` entities, so you need this integration: